-The work was done in sections, we started with the bilge bottom/floor while the keel nuts and washers were removed.
+The work was done in sections, we started with the bilge bottom while the keel nuts and washers were removed.
 It got 4 layers that come up 10cm at the bilge sides.
-This area gets most of the loads and we wanted to reinforce it by connecting the fabric on the bottom to the one to be layed on the sides.
+This area gets most of the load and we wanted to reinforce it by connecting the fabric on the bottom to the fabric layed on the sides.

 |4 layers on the bottom|

 In theory these types of reinforcements are suggested to be done either with the keel dropped or while the keel is hanging so it's not compressing the joint while the boat is standing on the keel.
 The idea is to avoid building in stress into the laminate.

 After the bilge floor cured and the keel washers and nuts were reinstalled we launched the boat and continued the work in the water.

 The second section was the area around the mast step.
 It has the most difficult access but we managed to lay up laminate on both sides of the mast step without cutting up the floor.